mhycheung/jaxqualin/README.md

 > **Note**
 > We did not extensively test and do not recommend running `jaxqualin` on a GPU

+## Paper Results

+Interactive plots of the methods paper can be found under the Results tab on the <a href="https://mhycheung.github.io/jaxqualin/">package homepage</a>.

 ## Coming Soon